 Do you know that a company that engages in SIWES/IT may want to consider you for a permanent position in the future (after your graduation)?
 This may happen only if they have a good record of you.

 Imagine returning back to the company for a position with hundreds of other applicants.
-They will want to give you a priority as a former SIWES/IT staff.
+They will want to give you priority as a former SIWES/IT staff.
 However, records never lie.

 This is why you should commit to your responsibilities during this period.
 Nature has her cunning ways to pay you back in the same measure.